- Your CCNA Exam Guide

 A proven 6-step study plan

-Print the official CCNA topic list and turn it into a checklist.
+Print out the official CCNA topics and create your own checklist.
 Every study session should map to a blueprint line item (VLANs, OSPF, NAT, ACLs, wireless, automation) so your effort stays laser-focused.

 Step 2 — Build your daily rhythm (small wins beat weekend marathons)